Aashishsharma/Learnings/Next/Authentication.md

   height={300}
 />;
 // when we set width and height props in Nextjs's Image component
-// the browser will reserve that sapce in the vieweport
+// the browser will reserve that sapce in the vieweport, you have to manually set width and height to solve CLS issue
-// and the content below image will be renderd keeping space for the image
-// acoiding CLS issue
-// note width and height won't determine the actual width and height
+// with this width and height nextjs will compress the image and will not dwonlaod entire image with big size
 ```

 2. Reducing image sizes